mrOranger/RxJs/4. Time/README.md

 what we are going to do is emit values in a rage of 500ms and caching them in a buffer as soon as it reaches the size limit of five elements.
 Once five elements are in the buffer, we are going to transform the numbers in the buffer in indexes of an array and then on user's usernames.
 In the end, the final result is printed in the console.

-`bufferWhen` cache values as soon as an Observable emits a value similary to `buffer` operator.
-However, the differnce between the former and the latter is that `bufferWhen` accepts a factory function that creates the Observable, then the values are cached and finally the buffer is flushed.
+`bufferWhen` cache values as soon as an Observable emits a value similarly to `buffer` operator.
+However, the difference between the former and the latter is that `bufferWhen` accepts a factory function that creates the Observable, then the values are cached and finally the buffer is flushed.

 <p align="center">
     <img src="../assets/4.
 Time/BufferWhen.png" alt="Buffer When Operator" style="width:100%">
 </p>

-considering the input value `valid=true` as an observable emitting a boolean value, as soon as the given observable created by the factory function emits a value, a collection is generated without having a fixed size necessarly.
-Considering the previous example emitting users' names, we would like to create an Observable that cached values in the buffer and emitts them only after that the former Observable emitts users' names:
+considering the input value `valid=true` as an observable emitting a boolean value, as soon as the given observable created by the factory function emits a value, a collection is generated without having a fixed size necessarily.
+Considering the previous example emitting users' names, we would like to create an Observable that cached values in the buffer and emits them only after that the former Observable emits users' names:

 ```typescript
 const bufferCount$ = interval(500).pipe(